-For the next few days, you’re going to ski a ton of deep champagne pow.
+Brace yourself for a few days of top-notch heli-accessed skiing miles from Golden.
 Parked on the west slopes of the northern Purcell Mountains, the lodge and its surrounding area offer a wide range of both tree and alpine skiing for every ski ability.
-Sub-alpine basins, rolling alpine meadows, fields of deep powder, countless peaks—limitless untracked powder is waiting for you to set new tracks.
-The guides won’t be there only to show you the best spots, they’ll also customize plans for the day according to your skills and objectives—the perfect opportunity to challenge your abilities with help from your experienced guides.
-It’s up to you whether you want to stay in the snow for a while longer or you want to go back to the lodge, where you can relax in a sauna or have a glass of wine next to an open log fire.
+Sub-alpine basins, rolling alpine meadows, fields of deep champagne powder, countless peaks—limitless untracked powder is waiting for you to set new tracks.
+The backcountry guides won’t be there only to show you the best spots around the Purcell Lodge, but they’ll also customize plans for the day according to your skills and objectives—the perfect opportunity to challenge your abilities with help from your experienced guides.
+It’s up to you whether you want to stay in the snow for a while longer and extend your ski tour days or go back to the Purcell Lodge, where you can relax in a sauna or have a glass of wine next to an open log fire.

 Monte is a great guide!
 Very knowledgeable, fun and safe.
 I would recommend him to anyone wanting to get out in the back country or rock climbing.
 He can teach you skills or just show you a great stress free time in the mountains!